mcfnord/rml/src/busto.md

 deals.

-_Summary of the Findings of Fact_: Lindquist called the declarants in the Ames name- clearing matter the “confederacy of duncesf’ Felony Division Chief John Sheeran sent a letter to the declarants stating that they were mistaken about the facts stated in their declarations; the PCPAO made the declarations available for DPAs to review and Team Chiefs shared the declarants’ names with DPAs, but they did not circulate a list of declarants; senior leaders told
+_Summary of the Findings of Fact_: Lindquist called the declarants in the Ames name- clearing matter the “confederacy of dunces" Felony Division Chief John Sheeran sent a letter to the declarants stating that they were mistaken about the facts stated in their declarations; the PCPAO made the declarations available for DPAs to review and Team Chiefs shared the declarants’ names with DPAs, but they did not circulate a list of declarants; senior leaders told